Osprey Daylite Plus Review: Our Favorite Daypack for Hiking

 What We Don’t Like

 The only downside we’ve run into is that the side water bottle pockets aren’t great for keeping in their contents.
 I think you’ll find that many other reviewers have mentioned this issue and have urged Osprey to fix these exterior pockets in future designs.
 Because you cannot tighten the elastic on the side pockets, the contents tend to fall out if you bend over.
-The pockets are a great size for storing your 32oz Nalgene or other brand water bottle, but if you bend at the waist (versus squatting down), that water bottle will end up on the ground.

 This normally doesn’t bother us too much, but it can be a bit annoying when snowshoeing since you have to bend over to adjust straps and put on / take off the snow shoes.
 I could also see it being an issue if you were hiking anything Class 2 or higher, since you might find yourself bending and moving oddly over rock scrambles.
 Luckily this is the only issue we’ve encountered and it doesn’t typically affect us.
 Hopefully Osprey will take the advice to heart and add adjustable elastic in the future.